 This is probably the most popular option among long-term travelers.
 World Nomads is the market leader in terms of long-term insurance.

-For a 27-year-old US resident who wants to travel to Asia, Europe, and South America for 4 weeks, Heymondo offers two plans.
+For a 27-year-old US resident who wants to travel to Asia, Europe, and South America for 4 weeks, Heymondo offers three plans.

-We have chosen True Traveller due to the wide range of personalization options, most importantly because we have been able to cover our equipment that was older than 1 year, something most gear insurers don't accept.
+We have initially chosen True Traveller due to the wide range of personalization options, most importantly because we have been able to cover our equipment that was older than 1 year, something most gear insurers don't accept.
+After one year with True Traveller, we decided to try Heymondo for our travels in Africa, and we are happy with it.